How Much Does It Cost to Build a Website for a Small Business

 Comparison of website costs across different platform

-Platform choice affects the cost of building a website because each system has its own pricing structure, feature limits, and upgrade paths.
-Below is a quick breakdown of the most common options.
+Platform choice affects website-building costs because each platform has its own pricing structure, feature limits, and upgrade paths.
+Below is a quick breakdown of the most common options, tailored to the UAE and Dubai markets in 2026, where agency setup fees, local integrations (e.g., UAE VAT at 5%, Arabic support, regional payment gateways), and premium branding expectations often add to the total investment.

 Shopify cost breakdown

-Shopify focuses on ecommerce.
-Monthly plans create predictable website cost per month and include hosting, security, and checkout tools.
-Starter plans sit in a low range, while higher tiers add advanced reports, staff accounts, and lower payment fees.
+Shopify focuses on e-commerce.
+Monthly plans create a predictable website cost per month and include hosting, security, and checkout tools.
+Starter plans sit in a low range (Basic ≈ AED 140/month, Shopify ≈ AED 385/month, Advanced ≈ AED 1,460/month; 5% UAE VAT applies), while higher tiers add advanced reports, staff accounts, and lower payment fees.
 Extra apps, premium themes, and transaction charges raise the total cost for an online store, so costs rise as product volume and features increase.

 Wix cost breakdown

 Wix offers bundled hosting, templates, and SSL.
-A basic website stays in the low monthly range, while ecommerce plans cost more because they include payments and product tools.
-Add-ons such as premium apps, marketing tools, and storage upgrades influence how much a small business website costs long term.
-Wix suits owners who want templates and quick setup.
+A basic website stays in the low monthly range (≈ AED 60–165/month depending on plan; 5% UAE VAT applies), while ecommerce plans cost more because they include payments and product tools.
+Add-ons such as premium apps, marketing tools, and storage upgrades affect the long-term cost of small business website.
+Wix suits owners who want templates and quick setup, popular for simple service sites or light ecommerce in the UAE.

 Elementor cost breakdown